 In a wide-ranging conversation on September 25, 2020, facilitated by Tao Jiang (RCCS director, Religion Department) and Tanja Sargent (Graduate School of Education), Ian Johnson, a Pulitzer-Prize winner and one of the most prominent Western journalists on China, talked about the many facets of his life and experience as a journalist in China over the 20 years he spent there.

 Mt.
 Jiuhua, China

-On July 21, 2019, I was interviewed in Mt.
+On July 21, 2019, Tao Jiang was interviewed in Mt.
 Jiuhua by iFeng News 鳳凰網, a popular Chinese language news channel headquartered in Hong Kong.
 The conversation focused on conceptions of freedom and their place in Chinese politics prior to the modern period.
-The content is loosely based on my article “Isaiah Berlin‘s Challenge to the Zhuangzian Freedom,” published in Journal of Chinese Philosophy in 2012.
+The content is loosely based on Jiang's article “Isaiah Berlin‘s Challenge to the Zhuangzian Freedom,” published in Journal of Chinese Philosophy in 2012.
 Here is the interview and here is an illustrated version of the interview.
-I was in Mt.
+He was in Mt.
 Jiuhua to participate in a forum on Chan Buddhism and Chinese Culture, which received extensive coverages from iFeng News.